jisshub/CRIO-FELLOWSHIP-SD-DSA-2-JS-JUNE-2023/README.md

    - Each element in the suffix sum array represents the sum of all elements from that index up to the last index in the original array.

+## Kadanes Algorithm

+Certainly!
+Let's go through the steps of Kadane's algorithm again, using the example [−2, 1, −3, 4, −1, 2, 1, −5, 4]:

+Step 1: Initialize 'max_sum' and 'current_sum' as -2 (the first element of the array).

+   - max_sum = -2
+   - current_sum = -2

+Step 2: Iterate through the array, starting from the second element.

+   - For each element 'num' from the second element to the end of the array:

+     Iteration 1: Element 1 (Index 1)

+     - Compare the current element (1) with the sum of the current element and 'current_sum'.
+       - current_sum = max(1, 1 + (-2)) = max(1, -1) = 1 (choose the current element)

+     - Update the maximum sum by taking the maximum of 'max_sum' and 'current_sum'.
+       - max_sum = max(-2, 1) = 1 (update 'max_sum' with the current maximum sum encountered)

+     Iteration 2: Element -3 (Index 2)

+     - Compare the current element (-3) with the sum of the current element and 'current_sum'.
+       - current_sum = max(-3, -3 + 1) = max(-3, -2) = -2 (choose the sum of the current element and 'current_sum')

+     - Update the maximum sum by taking the maximum of 'max_sum' and 'current_sum'.
+       - max_sum = max(1, -2) = 1 (no change to 'max_sum')

+     Iteration 3: Element 4 (Index 3)

+     - Compare the current element (4) with the sum of the current element and 'current_sum'.
+       - current_sum = max(4, 4 + (-2)) = max(4, 2) = 4 (choose the current element)

+     - Update the maximum sum by taking the maximum of 'max_sum' and 'current_sum'.
+       - max_sum = max(1, 4) = 4 (update 'max_sum' with the current maximum sum encountered)

+     ...and so on, continuing these steps for each element of the array.

+Step 3: After completing the iteration, 'max_sum' will hold the maximum subarray sum.

+   - In our example, the maximum subarray sum is 6, which occurs in the subarray [4, -1, 2, 1].

+The workflow of Kadane's algorithm involves iterating through the array and comparing the current element with the sum of the current element and the previous 'current_sum'.
+By choosing the maximum of the two, we update 'current_sum' and keep track of the maximum subarray sum encountered so far in 'max_sum'.

+I hope this explanation helps you understand the workflow of Kadane's algorithm better.
+If you have any further questions, feel free to ask!